PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image36.png"
 style="width:2.95828in;height:1.83648in" />

-Once you have added report labels to your PBIX project, they will appear in the translation grid as shown in the following screenshot.
+Once you’ve added the required report labels to your PBIX project, they will appear in the translation grid.
+At that point, you can add and edit localized label translations just like any other type of translation in the translation grid.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image37.png"
-style="width:5.59748in;height:1.36746in" />
+style="width:3.95598in;height:0.96644in" />

 As you learned earlier, Translations Builder only populates the translation grid with dataset objects that are not hidden from **Report